 Leading the Conversation on Power Building as a Key Strategy

 SFF staff spoke on two panels that delved into the role philanthropy plays in supporting power building.
 Continuing NCG’s popular rendition of the “Great Debate,” four dynamic philanthropic leaders were divided into two teams.
-Each team either supported or challenged the role of philanthropy in democracy, progress toward equity, justice, and inclusion in the sector, as well as power-building in the fight for racial equity.
+Each team either supported or challenged the role of philanthropy in democracy, progress toward equity, justice, and inclusion in the sector, as well as power building in the fight for racial equity.
 Panelists included:

-• Fred Blackwell, Chief Executive Officer, San Francisco Foundation
+- Fred Blackwell, Chief Executive Officer, San Francisco Foundation

 The topic of power building remained a strong theme throughout the day and was highlighted during the breakout session, ‘Strengthening Democracy by Building, Winning, and Wielding Power’.”
-The session featured SFF’s Senior Director of the Power Pathway, Jessamyn Sabbag who she spoke on power building as a nuanced, long-term strategy.
+The session featured SFF’s Senior Director of the Power Pathway, Jessamyn Sabbag who spoke on power building as a nuanced, long-term strategy.
 Read more: What’s the role of philanthropy in supporting power-building efforts?

 The conference wrapped with a discussion between former Mayor of Stockton, Michael Tubbs, and founder and president of She the People, Aimee Allison, on how philanthropic leaders can move from imagining the future to taking action to shape a future where everyone can thrive.